Md-Faizan1/eyrc23_ab_3265/README.md

 ## Introduction

-The Line Follower Robot is an autonomous robot capable of following a line drawn on the floor.
-This project is ideal for understanding basic robotics, sensor integration, and control systems.
+The Line Follower Robot is an autonomous robot capable of following a graph.
+The whole robot is programmed using verilog and the path calculation algorithm using C.

 ## Features